 7 skills all credit controllers need and where to get them

-So, what does it take to be a successful credit controller?
+What does it take to be a successful credit controller?

 It’s no secret that effective credit control isn’t always easy.
 To keep cash coming in on time requires dedication, persistence and a lot of hard work.
-If you apply strong credit control processes for a short period and then slacken off, you’ll lose many of its benefits.
-Which is why a good credit controller will be consistent in their efforts.
+If you apply strong credit control processes for a short period and then slacken off, you’ll lose many of its benefits, which is why a good credit controller will be consistent in their efforts.

 A good credit controller will be organised and always have a strong grasp of the overall state of your sales ledger.
 Through a methodical approach, they will work through the sales ledger consistently and keep meticulous records of all calls and promises made.

 When it comes to credit control, making the right call as to which course of action is required is vital.
 One good decision can easily justify a credit controller’s annual salary.
 That’s why all the best credit controllers will possess a quality that can’t always be learned – a sixth sense that lets them know exactly when pressure should be applied or a little slack allowed.
 Their combination of good judgment and strong intuition will help bring in payments that others find difficult to obtain.

 Good credit controllers are firm but fair negotiators and possess the ability to make even the most reluctant customers pay what they owe.
 Through their assertive approach, they will develop ways to not take no for an answer, and the very best credit controllers will always be able to achieve this without damaging the relationship.
 They’ll also recognise when the customer isn’t responding to internal efforts and a specialist debt collection agency could bring faster results, and the time to focus on other invoices that require your attention.